 Huntsville, ON, P1H 1A1

-An excellent career opportunity awaits you at the Town of Huntsville.
-If you want to work in a community that is set in one of the most beautiful natural settings in Canada and offers a great quality of life with all the amenities, this is the job for you!
-Located in Ontario’s cottage country, the Town of Huntsville is the largest community in the District Municipality of Muskoka and in proximity to the west side of Algonquin Park.
-Within this exciting setting, the Town of Huntsville has a vibrant downtown and offers many cultural and outdoor recreational opportunities.
+An excellent career opportunity, to help build on the strengths of a great team, awaits you in the Town of Huntsville.
+An excellent seasonal opportunity awaits you in the Town of Huntsville.
+If you want to work in a community in one of the most beautiful natural settings in Canada that offers a great quality of life with all the amenities, this job is for you!
+Located in Ontario's cottage country, Huntsville has a vibrant downtown and offers many cultural and outdoor recreational opportunities.

-The Town of Huntsville is committed to providing accommodations throughout the hiring process.
-If you require an accommodation we will work with you to meet your needs.
-Qualified applicants are invited to submit a resume to the undersigned by March 31, 2023, at 4 pm.
+The salary range for this position is $69,651.40 - $76,785.80 based on a 35-hour work week.
+The Town of Huntsville is committed to providing accommodation throughout the hiring process.
+If you require accommodation, we will work with you to meet your needs.
+Qualified applicants are invited to submit a resume to the undersigned by February 14, 2025 at 4:00pm.

 Human Resources Department